rajeski/rajeski/README.md

  • Co-founded a mobile phone application company - concept to commercialization - including raising $5 million in Venture Capital

- • Set-up; trained and hired a Back Office staff of 25 in India
+ • Set-up; trained and hired a Back Office staff of 25 in Hyderabad, India